aamnah/notes.aamnah.com/_php/Composer.md

 Using the libraries composer installed in your project
 ---
-To use teh library you installed via composer in your project, all you need is a require statement, like so:
+To use the library you installed via composer in your project, all you need is a require statement, like so:

     require 'vendor/autoload.php';